OpenNebula/docs/source/administration/references/log_debug.rst

 -  **Scheduler**: All the scheduler information is collected into the /var/log/one/sched.log file.
 This resource can also be logged to the syslog.

 -  **Virtual Machines**: The information specific of the VM will be dumped in the log file ``/var/log/one/<vmid>.log``.
-All VMs controlled by OpenNebula have their folder, ``/var/lib/one/vms/<VID>``, or to the syslog if enabled.
+All VMs controlled by OpenNebula have their folder, ``/var/lib/one/vms/<VID>``, or to the syslog/stderr if enabled.
 You can find the following information in it:

    -  **Deployment description files** : Stored in ``deployment.<EXECUTION>``, where ``<EXECUTION>`` is the sequence number in the execution history of the VM (deployment.0 for the first host, deployment.1 for the second and so on).
    -  **Transfer description files** : Stored in ``transfer.<EXECUTION>.<OPERATION>``, where ``<EXECUTION>`` is the sequence number in the execution history of the VM, ``<OPERATION>`` is the stage where the script was used, e.g. transfer.0.prolog, transfer.0.epilog, or transfer.1.cleanup.